-Loads price history of an asset from online data providers such as Quandl™, or from the broker's price server.
+Loads price history of an asset from online data providers or from a broker's price server.

-Asset name used by the price source, or Quandl code, or 0 for the current asset.
+Asset symbol or code used by the price source, or 0 for the current asset.

 FROM_GOOGLE - download daily (D1) price data from Google™ Finance.